“Good manners are appreciated as much as bad manners are abhorred.” – Bryant H. McGill

 - Help them practice their learning in practical situations.
 Guidance is required on practicing table etiquette, keeping oneself clean, talking politely with others, and seeking permission wherever necessary.

-- Acknowledge good manners and praise your child whenever they practice it.
+- Acknowledge good manners and praise your child whenever they are well-behaved.
 Share it with other family members and let them appreciate the child, too.
-It will help boost the child’s self-esteem and confidence, and motivate them to do better.
+It will help boost the child’s self-esteem and confidence and motivate them to do better.
+It will also reinforce the positive behaviors and make it more likely that they will engage in them in the future.

 - Give constructive feedback to correct a behavior whenever necessary.
 Do not shout or be aggressive to correct the mistake.
 Instead, discuss negative behavior that you observed and suggest ways for improvement.